Vagner-sr/adult_income_prediction_classification/README.md

+**Project README**

 **Project Summary:**

 The project aims to analyze a dataset containing demographic information to predict whether an individual earns more than $50K annually.
 The dataset includes features such as age, education, occupation, marital status, and others.

 **Main Insights:**

-1. **Demographic Trends:**
+**Demographic Trends:**

 - Individuals between 20 and 50 years old are most represented in the dataset.
 - The dataset is predominantly composed of men (67%) compared to women (33%).
 - Marital status and race seem to have an impact on income distribution, with certain categories showing a higher proportion of incomes over $50K.

-2. **Education and Occupation:**
+**Education and Occupation:**

 - Individuals with higher levels of education tend to have higher incomes.
 - Certain occupations like Exec-managerial and Prof-specialty have a higher proportion of incomes over $50K.

-3. **Machine Learning Results:**
+**Machine Learning Results:**

 - The XGBoost classifier yielded the highest accuracy among all models, achieving an accuracy score of 87.65%.
 - An ensemble of multiple models slightly improved the accuracy to 86.88%.
 - Other models such as Gradient Boosting Classifier, Random Forest, Logistic Regression, and Naive Bayes also provided competitive accuracy scores ranging from 83% to 87%.

 **Project Structure:**

-1. **Data Cleaning and Preprocessing:**
+**Data Cleaning and Preprocessing:**

 - Renaming columns, handling missing values, and encoding categorical variables.
 - Feature engineering to modify the 'education' feature.
 - Dropping unnecessary columns and filtering rows based on specific conditions.

-2. **Exploratory Data Analysis (EDA):**
+**Exploratory Data Analysis (EDA):**

 - Analyzing the distribution of numerical and categorical variables.
 - Investigating demographic trends in relation to income using visualizations.

-3. **Feature Selection and Transformation:**
+**Feature Selection and Transformation:**

 - Encoding categorical variables and scaling numerical features.
 - Reducing the number of features based on correlation analysis.

-4. **Machine Learning Modeling:**
+**Machine Learning Modeling:**

 - Training various classifiers including RandomForest, XGBoost, Logistic Regression, Naive Bayes, and Gradient Boosting Classifier.
 - Evaluating model performance using accuracy scores.

 **Conclusion:**